-Information systems are becoming ever more central to society, especially in business and industry – and this course will develop your ability to use these systems to manage the complex challenges that can confront businesses.
+Information systems are central to how society functions, especially in business and industry.
+The Information Systems Management MSc will develop your ability to use these systems to manage the complex challenges that can confront organisations today.

 Aspects of business that were once seen in isolation – the people, organisation, process, information and technology – are now expected to operate as part of a seamless whole, both within and across enterprises.
 Information systems managers are responsible for delivering this seamless integration efficiency.

 The jobs that require the knowledge and skills that you will learn on this course in Information Systems Management include business analysts, systems development analysts and consultants (both technical and managerial).

 By the end of the course, you will be able to:

 - Explore issues relevant to information systems development in the context of modern business environments and needs

 - Express a rounded awareness of the state-of-the-art in relation to the role of information systems in the enterprise environment and the importance of strategic alignment

 - Understand the changing nature of information systems and the implications of this for the requisite dynamic balancing of the social and the technical